cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture4.md

 problem in two ways.

-In our first approach, we recognize that all monomers adsorb independently of each other, so the number of adsorbed monomers in a given microstate of the canonical ensemble is $n_i = N \rho$, where
+In our first approach, we recognize that all monomers adsorb independently of each other.
-$\rho$ is the probability that a single monomer adsorbs (this is equivalent to the ensemble average of $n$ if $N=1$).
 Since the monomers are independent, the probability that one monomer adsorbs does not affect the probability that another monomer adsorbs.
-Therefore, we can instead consider a single monomer as a system, in which case the canonical ensemble for a single monomer has only two microstates: either adsorbed or not adsorbed.
-For a single monomer we can write that the probability of adsorbing in the canonical ensemble is:
+Therefore, we can
+instead consider a single monomer as a system, in which case the canonical ensemble for a single monomer has only two microstates: either adsorbed or not adsorbed.
+For a single monomer we can write that the probability $\rho$ of adsorbing in the canonical ensemble is:

 $$\begin{aligned}
 \rho &= \frac{e^{-\beta E_\textrm{adsorb}}}{\sum_j^\text{microstates} e^{-\beta E_j}} \\